AdminRoc/PuhongDuan/Readme.txt

 % http://www.csie.ntu.edu.tw/~cjlin/libsvm/

 The code is the implentation of paper
-Puhong Duan, Xudong Kang, Shutao Li, and Pedram Ghamisi,¡°Noise-Robust Hyperspectral Image Classification via Multi-Scale Total Variation¡± IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, to be published, 2019£¬DOI: 10.1109/JSTARS.2019.2915272.
+Puhong Duan, Xudong Kang, Shutao Li, and Pedram Ghamisi,ï¿½ï¿½Noise-Robust Hyperspectral Image Classification via Multi-Scale Total Variationï¿½ï¿½ IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, to be published, 2019ï¿½ï¿½DOI: 10.1109/JSTARS.2019.2915272.

 If you use this code, please kindly cite the paper:
 @ARTICLE{8725896,